LanceMcCarthy/GoldenClouds/index.md

 Welcome to Golden Clouds!
 Please take 5 minutes to read this **before** your arrival so that you are prepared ([para español, vaya aquí](https://goldenclouds-dvlup-com.translate.goog/?_x_tr_sl=en&_x_tr_tl=es&_x_tr_hl=en)).

-This page contains very important information about the property, amenities, technology (Wi-Fi, security cameras) and other “pro-tips” that will make your experience as pleasurable as possible.
-Please carefully read anything that says "warning"
+Please bookmark this page, it contains very important information about the property, amenities, technology (e.g., Wi-Fi, cameras), and other "pro-tips" that will make your experience as pleasurable as possible.
+Please carefully read anything that says "warning".

 First, to help you get excited for your stay, [here's a 30 second video at sunset](https://youtu.be/wHkB9e4JbyI):